genoo/GenOO/cookbook/01-Introduction.md

 }
 ```

-### Recipe #2 - RPKM
+### Recipe 2 - Transcript expression calculation with RPKM normalization
-Our input is a database table that contains aligned reads and a GTF file with transcript locations.
+Our input is a database table that contains aligned RNA-Seq reads and a GTF file with transcript locations.
 We want to count the number of reads that overlap each transcript and return the RPKM value of said transcript (reads per million per kb of coding region).

 ```perl
 use GenOO::RegionCollection::Factory;